Alfresco/alfresco-ansible-deployment/docs/SECURITY.md

 inventory.
 All certificates MUST conform to the following:

 - The certificates must be store in a PKCS12 container
-- The correcponding private key must be added to the PKCS12 contiainer
+- The corresponding private key must be added to the PKCS12 container
 - All the p12 files for individual hosts must share the same passphrase
 - The PKCS12 container must contain the CA certificate chain